-CRS 3 requires an Apache/IIS/Nginx web server with ModSecurity 2.8.0 or higher.
+CRS 3 requires a web server with a new ModSecurity or compatible firewall.

 crs-setup.conf.
 Optionally edit this file to configure your CRS settings.
-Then include the files in your webserver configuration:
+Then include the files in your webserver configuration (inserting your correct path):

 Include /.../crs-setup.conf Include /.../rules/*.conf